reetasingh/reetasingh/README.md

 ### Hi there 👋

 I am Reeta (she/her).
-I work as Software engineer at Twitter.
+I work as Software engineer.

 - 👯 I’m looking to collaborate on Golang, Python, AWS, Kubernetes projects
 - Technologies I have worked on